modheader/modheader_selenium/chrome-modheader/README.md

 All APIs are URL-based.
 Please make sure to URL encode your name and value properly.

+Note that the `webdriver.modheader.com` URLs only work when the extensions are properly loaded.
+Older versions of the extensions use `webdriver.bewisse.com` and `bewisse.com`.
+These will continue to work in the newer version.

 You can use the `getAddHeaderUrl()` and `getClearHeadersUrl()` functions to craft these URLs.
 Be sure to do `driver.get()`, and be mindful that these will change the URL of the WebDriver.